 Think about the differences in the color blue used in the office pictured above.
 How do you react to these different shades of blue?
 How does each make you feel?

-View our post about Customizing Your Chiropractic Office Colors to learn more about picking the right color for your target market and creating the right atmosphere with color.
+View our post about Customizing Your Office Colors to learn more about picking the right color for your target market and atmosphere.